 Urban economies are more complex

-Because tacit (as opposed to codified) knowledge is best transmitted face-to-face, cities in principle have an inherent advantage in attracting more complex activities.
+Because tacit (as opposed to codified) knowledge is best transmitted face-to-face and benefit from scale, cities in principle have an inherent advantage in attracting more complex activities.
 And this is reflected in the data for British cities and large towns.
-As Figure 1 shows, in 2019 urban local authorities were, on aggregate, substantially more complex than non-urban areas.
+As Figure 1 shows, in 2019 urban areas were, on aggregate, substantially more complex than non-urban areas.

 Figure 1: Urban areas are more likely to be complex than non-urban areas because they can more easily allow tacit knowledge to be shared